modir/using-laminas-framework-book/version2/docs/acknowledgments.md

 Renato Mendes, Mulot, Paolo Bernardi, Behzad Moradi, @bitwombat, Rodion Abdurakhimov, Fadel Chafai, Moriancumer Richard Uy and Charles Naylor for helping to find and fix mistakes in the text.

+## For the New Laminas Book

+Thanks to Raffael Luthiger for migrating the book from Zend to Laminas